-Physical distancing PHYSICAL DISTANCING requirements may mean that you cannot have the maximum number of attendees at an indoor gathering.
-The rule of 4 sam per person must be maintained.
+In all other local government areas, PHYSICAL DISTANCING requirements may mean that you cannot have the maximum number of attendees at an indoor gathering.
+The rule of 4 sqm per person must be maintained.

 To calculate the maximum capacity of any building, measure the floorspace (length x width) in metres, then divide by 4.

-For example: if the inside of your church measures $10m \times 6m = 60 \text{ sgm} \div 4 = 15 \text{ people}$ is its maximum capacity.
+For example: if the inside of your church measures $10m \times 6m = 60 \text{ sqm} \div 4 = 15 \text{ people}$ is its maximum capacity.
 Even if Covid regulations state that up to 20 people can attend, the maximum number of people, including those conducting the ceremony, who would be able to be in your church at any time would still be 15.

-On the other hand, if the inside of your church measures $10m \times 40m = 400 \text{ sgm} \div 4$ = 100 people is the maximum capacity.
+On the other hand, if the inside of your church measures $10m \times 40m = 400 \text{ sqm} \div 4$ = 100 people is the maximum capacity.
 However, if Covid regulations state that up to 20 people can attend, then only 20 people can attend.

 Which figure do we use?
 Government maximum numbers or the 4 square metre rule?
 In all cases, the smaller number is the one to use.
-As of 18/06/2020

 Physical distancing signs

 All church buildings must display signage showing the maximum number of people who can be accommodated in any space.
 Once you have calculated the maximum numbers for each space, you may take advantage of the templates created to make your signage.
 These are available at: https://victas.uca.org.au/all-you-need-toknow-answers-to-your-frequently-askedquestions/

-As of 28/05/2020

 Should face masks be worn at gatherings?